 Declaring a major or minor requires an advising appointment.

 Advising appointments may be scheduled by clicking on the button below.
-Appointments are being conducted by Zoom, phone, or in-person.
+Appointments are conducted by Zoom, phone, or in-person.

 Resources in Support of Student Well-Being